Fort Canning MRT station: Construction of tunnels between Chinatown and Fort Canning

-The construction of the Fort Canning station and its tunnels accomplished several engineering feats.
-Constructing the DTL tunnels from Chinatown to this station was a challenge, due to the narrow space between two Housing and Development Board (HDB) blocks and the State Courts along the route.
-In addition, it was necessary to divert the Singapore River for the tunnels’ construction.
-The DTL tunnels had to be stacked to overcome the space constraints, while being constructed near the foundations of the State Courts and a HDB block.
+The DTL tunnels from Chinatown to this station had to be constructed in the narrow space between two Housing and Development Board (HDB) blocks and the State Courts.
+The Singapore River also had to be diverted for the tunnels’ construction.
+To overcome the space constraints, the DTL tunnels were arranged in a stacked arrangement, while being constructed near the foundations of the State Courts and the HDB blocks.

-Before deciding on the alignment through the Singapore River, 20 other tunnel routes were considered but they were deemed unsafe and/or damaging to the environment.
-The diversion of the river was necessary as tunnelling underneath would risk ground subsidence or tunnel flooding.
+Before deciding on the alignment through the Singapore River, 20 alternative tunnel routes were deliberated by the LTA before they were deemed unsafe or damaging to the environment.
+The river diversion was necessary as tunnelling directly underneath the river would risk ground subsidence or tunnel flooding.
 The Tunnel Boring Machine (TBM) used could be obstructed by debris that remained stuck into the riverbed.
-There were considerations to dam the river but it would have disrupted people's livelihoods and tour boat operations on the river.
+There were considerations by the LTA to dam the river but it would have disrupted people's livelihoods and tour boat operations on the river.

 The river diversion, which started in 2012, involved removing components of the river embankment, constructing a series of dams, strengthening the soil and excavating a new 40 by 100 by 7 m canal on the river's west bank.
 A new embankment was built across the original river, which was drained and filled with soil.
 The debris along the tunnels’ route was removed using piling rigs before tunnelling works commenced.
-To ensure the works did not pollute the river (which is connected to the Marina Reservoir), the LTA maintained adequate hydraulic flows to keep the water clean.
+To minimise river pollution from the works (as the river is connected to the Marina Reservoir), the LTA maintained adequate hydraulic flows to ensure the water's cleanliness.
 After boring through the area, the river was realigned to its original course.